CheesecakeTV/SwiftGUI-Docs/01 Basic tutorials/08 Additional windows.md

 ## Typehints
 There is one minor, yet annoying downside to this.

-Many IDEs, like PyCharm won't recognize that `Example(...)` might return anything but an `Example`-object, possibly resulting in warnings:\
+Many IDEs, like PyCharm, won't recognize that `Example(...)` might return anything but an `Example`-object, possibly resulting in warnings:\
 ![](../assets/images/2025-09-26-13-41-54.png)

 To counter this, I'm afraid, you'll have to commit an atrocity:\